-At the core of many birth injury lawsuits is the allegation that OB should have performed a C-section.
+The allegation that the OB should have performed a C-section is at the core of many birth injury lawsuits.
 Whether the failure to perform a C-section is medical malpractice depends on the unique facts of a given lawsuit.

-Doctors must monitor a woman with gestational diabetes to make sure the child is growing at the appropriate rate and that the woman's glucose levels are under control.
+Doctors must monitor a woman with gestational diabetes to ensure the child is growing at the appropriate rate and that the woman’s glucose levels are under control.

 Gestational diabetes can usually be controlled by making diet and lifestyle changes.
 But 30% of women with gestational diabetes cannot achieve glucose target levels without pharmacotherapy.